TechnicalPursuit/TIBET/README.md

 launching from the file system.
-Depending on your deployment requirements you can choose to configure your browser to allow file-system launching, install your application as a browser extension (not available for Safari), or use an HTTP server to "bootstrap" your application into the browser where it can then run "offline".
+Depending on your deployment requirements you can choose to configure your browser to allow file-system launching, install your application as a browser extension (not available for Safari), or use an HTTP server to bootstrap your application into the browser where it can then run offline.

-##### Http-based "Bootstrap"
+##### Http-based Bootstrap

-If you're uncomfortable launching directly from the file system you can still build applications that are "pure client", you just need to launch the initial index.html file from a web server, let TIBET load itself into your browser once, and from that point on you can run your application as if you're "offline".
+If you're uncomfortable launching directly from the file system you can still build applications that are pure client, you just need to launch the initial index.html file from a web server, let TIBET load itself into your browser once, and from that point on you can run your application as if you're offline.
 TIBET is fully capable of running without communicating with a server to launch.

 # Documentation